Remember back in the 80’s…

 In the decades since, they’ve gotten MUCH better.

-Some of today’s kits are so impressive, they’re tough to distinguish from the REAL thing.
+Some of today’s kits sound so impressive, they’re tough to distinguish from the REAL thing.

-And every few years or so, they get EVEN BETTER.
+And every few years or so, these kits get EVEN BETTER.

 To show you just how far they’ve come, in this post I’ve compiled a list of: